-- 1 ( or ) to Chan. - 2 Press the Menu Select button directly below Chan.
-The display shows the current channel name. - 3 rightarrow or rightarrow to the required channel or mode. - 4 In ARS Server Mode, the display shows the zone, and ARS server channel.
+- 1 or to Chan. - Press the Menu Select button directly below Chan.
+The display shows the current channel name. - 4 In ARS Server Mode, the display shows the zone, and ARS server channel.

 In ARS Non-Server Mode, the display shows the zone, and ARS non-server channel.